awsdocs/aws-lambda-developer-guide/doc_source/monitoring-insights.md

 **To enable anomaly detection for a function**

-1. Open the [multi\-function overview](https://console.aws.amazon.com/cloudwatch/home#lambda-insights:performance) in the CloudWatch console\.
+1. Open the [Multi\-function](https://console.aws.amazon.com/cloudwatch/home#lambda-insights:performance) page in the CloudWatch console\.

 1. Under **Function summary**, choose your function's name\.